Anna May Wong: Return to Hollywood

 Wong began using her newfound celebrity to make political statements: late in 1931, for example, she wrote a harsh criticism of the Mukden Incident and Japan's subsequent invasion of Manchuria.
-She also became more outspoken in her advocacy for Chinese American causes and for better film roles.
+She also became more outspoken in her advocacy for Chinese-American causes and for better film roles.
 In a 1933 interview for Film Weekly entitled "I Protest", Wong criticized the negative stereotyping in Daughter of the Dragon, saying, "Why is it that the screen Chinese is always the villain?
 And so crude a villain—murderous, treacherous, a snake in the grass!
 We are not like that.
 How could we be, with a civilization that is so many times older than the West?"

-Wong appeared alongside Marlene Dietrich as a self-sacrificing courtesan in Sternberg's Shanghai Express.
+Wong appeared alongside Marlene Dietrich as a courtesan in Sternberg's Shanghai Express.
 Her sexually charged scenes with Dietrich have been noted by many commentators and fed rumors about the relationship between the two stars.
+According to Maria Riva, Dietrich's daughter, the two women were never lovers.
 Though contemporary reviews focused on Dietrich's acting and Sternberg's direction, film historians today judge that Wong's performance upstaged that of Dietrich.

 The Chinese press had long given Wong's career very mixed reviews, and were less than favorable to her performance in Shanghai Express.
 A Chinese newspaper ran the headline: "Paramount Utilizes Anna May Wong to Produce Picture to Disgrace China" and continued, "Although she is deficient in artistic portrayal, she has done more than enough to disgrace the Chinese race."
 Critics in China believed that Wong's on-screen sexuality spread negative stereotypes of Chinese women.
 The most virulent criticism came from the Nationalist government, but China's intellectuals and liberals were not always so opposed to Wong, as demonstrated when Peking University awarded the actress an honorary doctorate in 1932.
 Contemporary sources reported that this was probably the only time that an actor had been so honored.

 In both America and Europe, Wong had been seen as a fashion icon for over a decade.
 In 1934, the Mayfair Mannequin Society of New York voted her "The World's best-dressed woman" and in 1938 Look magazine named her "The World's most beautiful Chinese girl".